 The Equipment Notes with respect to each Aircraft will be issued under a separate Indenture.
 The Liquidity Facility for each of the Class AA Certificates and the Class A Certificates is expected to be sufficient to cover up to three consecutive semiannual interest payments with respect to such Class, except that the Liquidity Facilities will not cover interest on the Deposits.
 The proceeds of the offering of each Class of Certificates will initially be held in escrow and deposited with the Depositary, pending financing of each Aircraft.
-The Depositary (1) (2) (3)
+The Depositary (1) (2)

-will hold such funds as interest bearing Deposits.
-Each Trust will withdraw funds from the Deposits relating to such Trust to purchase Equipment Notes from time to time as each Aircraft is financed.
-The scheduled payments of interest on the Equipment Notes and on the Deposits relating to a Trust, taken together, will be sufficient to pay accrued interest on the outstanding Certificates of such Trust.
+(3) will hold such funds as interest bearing Deposits.
+Each Trust will withdraw funds from the Deposits relating to such Trust to purchase Equipment Notes from the Deposits relating to such Trust to purchase Equipment Notes from the Deposits relating to a Trust, taken together, will be sufficient to pay accrued interest on the outstanding Certificates of such Trust.
 If any funds remain as Deposits with respect to a Trust at the Delivery Period Termination Date, such funds will be withdrawn by the Escrow Agent and distributed to the holders of the Certificates issued by such Trust, together with accrued and unpaid interest thereon.
 No interest will accrue with respect to the Deposits after they have been fully withdrawn.